 Tax treatment of Esports

-Because we've discussed gaming and the metaverse previously, it would also seem appropriate to cover the tax treatment of Esports and the potential tax issues that might arise in this sector.
+We've covered gaming and the metaverse previously and because their interconnected it makes sense to cover the tax treatment of Esports too.
+This post covers the potential tax issues that might arise in this sector.

 Tax treatment of Esports